 Grade: | Easy / moderate (some steep sections) |

-From West Head Beach, the walking track continues to Resolute Beach, another beautiful secluded strip of sand with stunning views and calm waters.
+From West Head Beach, the trail continues to Resolute Beach, another secluded stretch of sand with stunning views.

-From Resolute Beach, you have a few options.
-You can retrace your steps to the West Head Lookout, continue hiking to Great Mackeral Beach, or complete the Resolute Beach Loop Trail to the Resolute Picnic Area.
+From here, you have a few options.
+You can retrace your steps to West Head Lookout, continue hiking to Great Mackerel Beach, or complete the Resolute Beach Loop Trail back to the Resolute Picnic Area.

-To do the loop trail, look for the walking track going up the hill, not too far away from the beach.
-This track connects with a fire trail that, in turn, connects with the picnic area.
+To follow the loop trail, look for the walking track that ascends the hill not far from the beach.
+This path connects with a fire trail leading back to the picnic area.

 Resolute Beach Loop Trail | |